DaveSkender/Stock.Indicators/docs/CONTRIBUTING.md

 ### Performance benchmarking

-Running the `Tests.Performance` console application in `Release` mode will produce performance reports in the `bin` folder that we periodically include in the repo documentation.
+Running the `Tests.Performance` console application in `Release` mode will produce performance data that we periodically include in the repo documentation.
 You can find the latest results [here](../tests/performance/README.md).

 ```bash
 # run all performance bencmarks